MicrosoftDocs/azure-docs/articles/machine-learning/how-to-prepare-datasets-for-automl-images.md

 If your training data is in a different format (like, pascal VOC or COCO), [helper scripts](https://github.com/Azure/azureml-examples/blob/v2samplesreorg/v1/python-sdk/tutorials/automl-with-azureml/image-object-detection/coco2jsonl.py) to convert the data to JSONL are available in [notebook examples](https://github.com/Azure/azureml-examples/blob/v2samplesreorg/sdk/python/jobs/automl-standalone-jobs).

-once you have created jsonl file following the above steps, you can register it as a data asset using UI.
-Make sure you select `stream` type in schema section which is described in below animation.
+Once you have created jsonl file following the above steps, you can register it as a data asset using UI.
+Make sure you select `stream` type in schema section as shown below.

 ![Animation showing how to register a data asset from the jsonl files](media\how-to-prepare-datasets-for-automl-images\ui-dataset-jsnol.gif)